 Highlight: Amazing thing comes in a small package

 Another Cathedral was converted into a museum yet its religious flavor didn’t quite fade away.
-The Red Square in Moscow was intense to me – simply because as grand as the square already is, every side and every corner of it stands an important Russian building or monument that was insane.
+The Red Square in Moscow was intense to me – simply because as grand as the square already is, on every side and every corner of it stands an important Russian building or monument that was insane.
 Among these buildings, the Saint Basil’s Cathedral managed to be the most eye-catching and recognizable of all.
 I am not sure if it was the Kremlin or GUM that looked so massive, or it really was true; my first impression of the Saint Basil’s Cathedral was kind of …. tiny.
 Great things may come in a small package.
-Once I got into the museum it didn’t has a grand hall that most cathedrals had and instead, there were passages that connected us to different rooms of different churches (the churches actually consisted of seven churches around the central core.)
+Once I got into the museum it didn’t have a grand hall that most cathedrals had instead, there were passages that connected us to different rooms of different churches (the churches actually consisted of seven churches around the central core.)
 Anyway, the small size was made up of amazing frescos and valuable artifacts on display.
-The museum has 2 floors – the ground floor is a foundation of the building and the churches are on the second floor.
+The museum has 2 floors – the ground floor is the foundation of the building and the churches are on the second floor.

 Interesting, the layout of the cathedral was in perfect symmetry – a core in the center, four middle-sized churches built on the four compass points, and other smaller churches diagonally placed between the middle-sized churches.
 With multiple colors, sizes, and careful placements, the architectural wonder looks great and different from any angle and distance.

-#2 Saint’s Peter’s Cathedral
+#2 Saint Peter’s Cathedral

 Highlight: The LARGEST church in the world.
 Period.

 If you agree that size doesn’t mean everything then I am about to conflict with everything I just said.
-I have never seen anything that’s quite big (Of course, Saint Peter’s Basilica is the largest cathedral in the world, and it’s FOUR times larger than the second-largest cathedral in the world in terms of volume) and trust me: it was impressive, jaw-dropping, wowing.
+I have never seen anything that’s quite big (Of course, Saint Peter’s Basilica is the largest cathedral in the world, and it’s FOUR times larger than the second-largest cathedral in the world in terms of volume), and trust me: it was impressive, jaw-dropping, wowing.
 I had to gasp in awe as I enter because it was just so… huge.
-Every corner there is a sculpture, and every corner there is an art.
+Every corner there is a sculpture, and every corner there is art.
 My heading was spinning at all angles I was worried that I broke my neck.
 Of course, there were thousands of artworks worth admiration, and I would probably go back to Rome to appreciate them one by one.